-This degree equips you with practical skills and knowledge in measuring, mapping, recording and managing information.
-You apply this knowledge to a range of areas, from urban and rural to coastal and the open sea.
+This highly practical degree focuses on measuring, mapping, recording and managing information.
+You will apply this knowledge to a range of areas, from urban and rural to coastal and the open sea.

-Your studies will include outdoor and computer-based practical work and you'll learn a wide range of techniques, such as:
+Your studies will include outdoor and computer-based practical work.
+You'll learn a wide range of techniques, such as:

 - engineering surveying

 - mobile map-making